In Sharpest Rebuke, US Calls Turkey’s Clashes With Syrian Kurds ‘Unacceptable’

 The United States has criticized clashes between Turkish troops and Kurdish-led rebels in northern Syria — the sharpest rebuke of its ally since Turkey resumed fighting with Kurdish forces in the region a year ago.

-“We want to make clear that we find these clashes — in areas where #ISIL is not located — unacceptable and source of deep concern,” Brett McGurk, the special presidential envoy for the coalition to counter ISIS, said on his Twitter account, citing a statement from the Pentagon.
+“We want to make clear that we find these clashes — in areas where #ISIL is not located — unacceptable and a source of deep concern,” Brett McGurk, the special presidential envoy for the coalition to counter ISIS, said on his Twitter account, citing a statement from the Pentagon.

 Turkey views Syrian Kurdish militants as “terrorists” and President Recep Tayyip Erdogan vowed on Sunday to continue “fight until we root out” the Democratic Union Party, the PYD.
 Turkish officials claim that the army’s recent incursion into northern Syria is designed to fight against all terrorist groups, including ISIS and the Kurdish YPG militias, Syrian offshoot of the Kurdistan Workers’ Party (PKK).